 For a long time, all fly reels had small arbors by default.
 Small arbor reels are still available and are considered more “classic” or “traditional” than the other options I’ll get to in a minute.
 Most click-and-pawl reels have small arbors, and while they don’t offer the same advantages of reels with larger arbors, get the job done when fishing for quarry that doesn’t put up much of a fight.

 The main issues with small arbor reels, as alluded to previously, are slow line pickup rates, increased line memory, and inconsistent drag pressure.
 Basically, if you’re at all worried about reel performance, don’t get a small arbor reel.
-However, thanks to their overall smaller size and lighter weight, small arbor reels pair well with your most delicate fly rods used to catch little fish—1s, 2s, and 3-weights.
+However, thanks to their overall smaller size and lighter weight, small arbor reels pair well with your most delicate fly rods used to catch little fish, think about fly rods designed for line weight 1s, 2s, and 3-weights.

-It’s widely held that the advent of large arbor reels is perhaps the greatest advancement in fly fishing technology in recent history.
-All the problems that arise from small arbors are almost entirely solved with large arbor reels:
+It’s widely held that the advent of large arbor reels is perhaps the greatest advancement in fly fishing reel technology in recent history. ll the problems that arise from small arbors are almost entirely solved with large arbor reels:

 - By increasing the size of the arbor, line pickup rates skyrocket.